jakar79/doc/install Django_Linux-and-macOS.md

 ```bash
 python3 -m django --version
 ```
+Once the server is running you can view the site by navigating to the following URL on your local web browser: http://127.0.0.1:8000/.
+You should see a site that looks like this:

+# Setup Project

-## Step 5: Create a Django Project
+## Step 1: Create a Django Project

 Create a new Django project with the following command:

 ```bash
 django-admin startproject yourprojectname
 ```